eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 ```

 ::: tip NOTE
-Utilise the `xps_logger` utility and GDB to debug your code in case of warnings and errors.
+Utilise the `xps_logger` utility and GDB to debug your code.
 The debug logs will not show up unless the environment variable `XPS_DEBUG` is set to “1”.
 Use the following command to set `XPS_DEBUG`:

 ```bash